Julius Weiss: Early life and career

-Weiss was born into a Jewish family in Saxony, Germany.
+Weiss was born in Saxony, Germany.
 He received most of his early education there and attended the University of Saxony.
 Little was known about Weiss until 60 years after Joplin's death.

 He emigrated to the United States about 1870.
 According to researcher Marcello Piras, by 1874 he settled in Port Jervis, New York, where he taught school and conducted a community choir.
 He left Port Jervis in 1877, leaving various unpaid debts.
 The same year, Weiss was hired to privately tutor the children of a wealthy landowner in the lumber industry, Robert W. Rodgers, in Texarkana, Texas.
 He taught the Rodgers children such subjects as German, astronomy, mathematics, and violin.
 He also took on other students in town, listing his profession with the town recorder as "Professor of music."
 Musicologist Edward A. Berlin notes that one of Rodgers' children credited Weiss for having inspired his lifelong appreciation and love of opera.

 According to Joplin biographer Rudi Blesh, Weiss, then about age 39, "heard young Joplin play and as a result gave him free lessons in piano, sight reading, and the principles to extend and confirm his natural instinct for harmony."
 Joplin's parents, a former slave and a domestic worker, had no way to pay for private lessons.
 Although young Joplin was said to have received some beginner's guidance from local teachers, it was Weiss who first introduced Joplin "to European art music," and the "European masters."
 Blesh writes that "the professor is said to have played the classics for him, and to have talked of the great composers, and especially of the famous operas."
 Berlin says that Weiss, through his teaching, had "a profound influence on the young Joplin" and that "the essence of what Weiss accomplished was to impart to Scott an appreciation of music as an art as well as an entertainment.
 Weiss helped shape Joplin's aspirations and ambitions toward high artistic goals" by introducing him to theories of music composition, European culture, and the benefits of education.

 During that time, Joplin's father left his wife and six children.
 His mother had to take housekeeper jobs for income.
 To ensure that young Joplin could continue practicing, Weiss found a used piano from another student and helped Joplin's mother buy it.
 Weiss continued teaching Joplin for five years until about 1884, at no cost, until his employment with the Rodgers family ended.
 Music historian Theodore Albrecht speculated that, without his father present, the young Joplin "may have found a substitute in his teacher – an 'intellectual parent'".
 Joplin enrolled in a college of music in his late 20s.
 Larry Wolz, of The Texas State Historical Association, concludes that "Weiss was surely the inspiration for Joplin's quest to continue his musical education."